KelseyProgrammer/Venu/Documentation/NOTIFICATION_SYSTEM_COMPREHENSIVE.md

   }).select('_id email firstName lastName');

-  // Send push notifications to found artists (works for both online and offline users)
-  // Each artist receives individual notifications for each event they're invited to for (const user of users) {
+  // Send push notifications to found artists (works for both online and offline users) for (const user of users) {
     await socketService.sendNotificationToUser(user._id.toString(), {
       type: 'gig-confirmation-required',